 Location: Sortedam Public School, Copenhagen, Denmark

-For a number of years, arki_lab has conducted year-long courses at various schools around Copenhagen that use architecture as a means to explore and discuss current urban issues.
+For a number of years, arki_lab has conducted year-long courses at various schools around Copenhagen, using architecture as a means to explore and discuss current urban issues.
 The course differs according to class, school, neighbourhood, and year, giving students a tailor-made curriculum that is relevant to them and their specific surroundings.

 One example of this is ’Our schoolyard,’ a one-year course conducted at Sortedamskolen, which was based on current issues with the schoolyard not being large enough to accommodate 7-9 graders.
 As a result, they are being displaced to the surrounding streets and neighborhoods.
 This significantly limits the ability for them to socialize.
 However, the students have access to a small yard beside the school, but the remote location means the students are not using this space.
-The project ’Our Schoolyard’ attempts to address this issue by providing the students with an opportunity to explore urban design with a building workshop to give form to their desires.
-Students are able to gain ownership of their ideas and the site so it may be occupied in the future.
-The course is broken down into three phases, which makes a complex issue more easily approachable, and brings different school subjects into focus at various stages of the project, to act as a framework for applied learning.
+The project ’Our Schoolyard’ attempted to address this issue by providing the students with an opportunity to explore urban design with a building workshop.
+The course was broken down into three phases, which made a complex issue more easily approachable, and brought different school subjects into focus at various stages of the project, to act as a framework for applied learning.